What’s the most common style essence?

 We might argue that something about the averaging process made the final averaged faces look Natural and Gamine even if those weren’t the most common essences of the individual women.
 For example, you could say that because Natural shapes tend to be larger, they obscured many of the smaller (say, Ingenue) shapes in the individual women.

-This is certainly possible but seems somewhat unlikely.
-If it’s true that larger shapes (like Natural) became overrepresented in the averaged faces as a consequence of the averaging process, then we probably wouldn’t expect the final faces to have Gamine, a shortened shape.
+This is definitely possible but seems somewhat unlikely.
+If it’s true that larger shapes (like Natural) became overrepresented in the averaged faces as a consequence of the averaging process, then we probably wouldn’t expect the final faces to have Gamine, a shortened essence.

 But again, it’s definitely possible that something like this happened, and that Natural is not the most common essence.
 This post is meant to present a hypothesis rather than a definitive statement on which style essences are most common.